Thank you for your support!

 In later years when interviewed by The Sun on the occasion of the 1984 groundbreaking of the new Santa's Workshop at 824 East Sixth Street in San Bernardino, Mrs. Schweitzer told this story: "Although I am of the Jewish faith, my grandfather was German and he always celebrated Christmas.
 From our home in Beverly Hills we'd go on to his home in Riverside and sing O'Tannenbaum" and all of the other songs, exchange gifts, and have a wonderful time.
 It was a family gathering that came to mean so much to me.

 By 1986 Karen DiCarlo had become Mrs. Schweitzer's close protogee, serving 9 years as President of the organization while volunteering for over 27 years.
 Mrs. DiCarlo became the first paid employee and the first executive director of Santa Claus, Inc. in 2012.
-She has overseen the organization for over 33 years as it has significantly touched the lives of over 1,000,000 children.
+She has overseen the organization for over 35 years as it has significantly touched the lives of over 1,000,000 children.
 Transcending just presents at Christmas time, Santa Claus, Inc. provides something that a child can hold on to and believe in - the knowledge that they are loved.
-By providing special gifts both at Christmastime and throughout the year through Youth Enrichment Services, Santa Claus, Inc. is a premier nonprofit throughout the Inland Empire.
+By providing special gifts both at Christmastime and throughout the year through Youth Enrichment Services, Santa Claus, Inc. is a premier nonprofit serving children and families throughout the Inland Empire.

 Santa Claus, Inc. gives self-confidence to young children through its vital year-round programs.
 The successful Youth Enrichment Services, known as Yes!provides essential needs, nice clothing, backpacks, coats and school supplies, personal care items, and so much more to make sure children have what they need for school and home.
 Rated as a gold star, top rated non profit, Santa Claus, Inc. is fulfilling its mission 365 days a year.